nblumhardt/serilog-wiki/Home.md

 ## Why Serilog?

 Like many other .NET libraries, Serilog provides basic diagnostic logging to files, the console, and so-on.
+It is easy to set up, has a clean API, and is portable between recent .NET platforms.

 Unlike other logging libraries for .NET, parameters passed along with log messages are not destructively rendered into a text format.
 Instead, they're preserved as structured data, that can be written in document form to a NoSQL data store.